andho/podman-proxy/README.md

   configs for them.
 - After startup, it will listen to podman events and update the virtual host configs accordingly.
+- It will reload nginx when ever configs change

 When you start your podman containers, specify a hostname and expose a port.
 Podman proxy will config a virtual host with the specified hostname and reverse